RemcoVanDeelen/Destined-2022/Guide.md

         [Heals a small portion of health, cannot be used after a Self heal, can only
          be used when not at full health]
 -\
 During the player's turn you can choose to fight.
 Fighting gives you the option to either perform a _Light_ or a _Heavy_ attack.
-These attack cost stamina and deal damage based on the _Damage_ stat.
+These attack cost stamina and deal damage based on the _Damage_ statistic.
 The _Light_ attack costs less stamina and deals less damage than the _Heavy_ attack.
 Most damage increasing status effects only have effect on these attacks and not magic.
+##### <Magic and Items>

 -\
 If the player does not choose to fight, they can choose to use _Magic_ instead.
 Magic does not cost stamina (except for one case), but has a cool-down.
-The cooldown prevents a spell to be used for a varying amount of turns after use.
+The cool-down prevents a spell to be used for a varying amount of turns after use.
-Each spell has a unique cooldown and a unique effect.
+Each spell has a unique cool-down and a unique effect.
 Some spells are _passive_, meaning
 they cannot be used in combat but provide continuous effects without a cool-down.

 -\
 The player can also choose to use an item.
-Items are single-use only and have a cooldown shared with all others of its type.
+Items are single-use only and have a cool-down shared with all others of its type.
 Items provide direct effects on use like healing the users health or stamina or even increasing
 their maximum health.

 Their limited use makes items quite valuable.

 -\
-Lastly during their turn the player may use an action.
+Lastly during their turn the player may choose to use an action.
 There are two possible actions you can use:

 	- Defend,
-	 [provides the 'defending' status effect for one turn]
+	 [provides the 'defending' status effect for one turn, decreasing the damage taken by all hits during its effect]

 	- Run,
 	 [Ends the battle, the player still gains the soul for each defeated enemy, but